0800 316 8892

-Katie Nairne and Anna Neil represented our client who bought her claim through her mother as she was a child and lacked capacity.
+Anna Neil represented our client who bought her claim through her mother as she was a child and lacked capacity.
 Her claim was against her GP.
 Our client funded her claim through legal aid.
 Our client suffered from incomplete hemiplegia and intellectual deficit at the age of 10 months due to cardiac failure, acute dehydration and hyperglycaemia following a bout of severe diarrhoea and vomiting.
 Our client alleged that her GP had failed to appreciate and treat signs of severe dehydration following home visits and telephone consultations.

 Our client’s case was extremely difficult both in relation to liability and causation of injury.
 The Defendant denied the claim entirely.
 In addition to overcoming these difficulties, the Defendant’s insurer, the MDU, sought to rescind indemnity from the Defendant who had died before proceedings were commenced.
 They therefore argued that our client's claim was limited to the value of the Defendant’s estate.